cgrinaldi/google-homepage/README.md

-google-homepage
+The Google Homepage
 ===============

-Replicating the Google homepage as part of the Odin Project
+Replicating the Google homepage as part of <a href="http://www.theodinproject.com">the Odin Project</a>